asreview/synergy-dataset/README.md

-# Automated Systematic Review Datasets
+# Systematic Review Datasets

-This project contains datasets for the [ASReview](https://github.com/asreview/asreview) project.
-This repository is used to collect, preprocess and share datasets on Systematic Review.
+This repository shows an overview of labeled datasets on Systematic Reviews.
+The datasets are open datasets.
+The labeled data can be used for text mining and machine learning purposes.
+This repository contains scripts to collect, preprocess and clean the systematic review datasets.

+We are welcoming new datasets in this overview.
+Make a Pull Request and add the information like in the table below.

 ## Datasets